Towards cleaner scrapping of old ships

 Member states would be required to ensure that an inventory of hazardous materials is established on board each EU ship.
 Non-EU ships entering a port or an anchorage of a member state would also have to have a hazardous materials inventory on board.
-If an inspection showed that the condition of ship does not comply with the inventory, penalties could be imposed.
+If an inspection shows that the condition of ship does not comply with the inventory, penalties could be imposed.

-Penalties would be imposed on owners of EU ships that are sold and sent, within a twelve months of the sale, for recycling on a beach or in a facility not on the EU list.
+Penalties would be imposed on owners of EU ships that are sold and sent, within twelve months of the sale, for recycling on a beach or in a facility not on the EU list.

 Parliament's approval of the amended proposal gives Mr Schlyter a mandate to negotiate a first-reading agreement with EU ministers.
 Discussions are to start in May.